deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 ### **1. What are the basic interfaces of Java Collection framework?**

 Java collections framework has 4 basic interfaces.
-a.
-Collection is the root of the collections hierarchy.
+1. Collection is the root of the collections hierarchy.
 Java does not provide any direct implementation of this interface.
-b.
-Set extends Collection interface.
+1. Set extends Collection interface.
 This is a collection that cannot contain duplicate elements.
 It basically models the mathematical set abstraction.
 This can be used to represent set of objects such as deck of cards.
-c.
-List extends Collection interface.
+1. List extends Collection interface.
 This is an ordered collection and can contain duplicate elements.
 We can access any element from its index.
-d.
-Queue extends Collection interface.
+1. Queue extends Collection interface.
-e.
-Map is a collection of key , value pairs.
+1. Map is a collection of key , value pairs.
 A map cannot contain duplicate keys.
 Each key can map to at most one value.

 ### **2. What are the differences between ArrayList and Vector?**

 Differences can be explained in terms of three aspects

-•	Synchronization – ArryList is not thread safe whereas Vector is thread-safe.
+* **Synchronization** – ArryList is not thread safe whereas Vector is thread-safe.
 In Vector class each method like add() , get(int i) is surrounded with a synchronized block, thus making Vector thread-safe.
-•	Data growth – Internally both ArrayList and Vector hold their content using an Array.
+* **Data growth** – Internally both ArrayList and Vector hold their content using an Array.
 When an element is inserted into an ArrayList or a Vector, the object needs to expand its internal array if it runs out of room for new element.
 A Vector defaults to doubling its array size, while the ArrayList increases its array size by 50 percent.
-•	Performance – Since vector is thread-safe, performance is slower than ArrayList.
+* **Performance** – Since vector is thread-safe, performance is slower than ArrayList.

 ### **3. How and ArrayList can be synchronized without using Vector?**

 An ArrayList can be synchronized using

-Collection.synchronizedList (List list)
+* Collection.synchronizedList (List list)

 Similarly we can synchronize other collections as:

-Collection.synchronizedMap(Map map)
+* Collection.synchronizedMap(Map map)
-Collection.synchronizedCollection(Collection c)
+* Collection.synchronizedCollection(Collection c)

 ### **4. If an Employee class is present and its objects are added to an ArrayList.
 How do I sort this list on employId of the Employee class?**

 Follow below if you have to write new Employee class:

-•	Implement Comparable interface for the Employee class and override the compareTo(Object obj) in which compare the employId
+* Implement Comparable interface for the Employee class and override the compareTo(Object obj) in which compare the employId
-•	Now call the Collections.sort() passing the list as an argument.
+* Now call the Collections.sort() passing the list as an argument.

 Follow below if you already have Employee class:

-•	Since Comparable interface cannot be implemented, create Comparator and override the compare(Object obj1, Object obj2) method.
+* Since Comparable interface cannot be implemented, create Comparator and override the compare(Object obj1, Object obj2) method.
-•	Call the Collections.sort() on the list and pass Comparator as an argument.
+* Call the Collections.sort() on the list and pass Comparator as an argument.

 ### **5. What is the difference between ArrayList and LinkedList?**